EllaBrands/stanDev/ARM-Models-Sorted-by-Chapter.md

 Each chapter has a README file on github that you can view by clicking on the chapter link and scrolling down (past the files).
+THe README file contains information about the data contained in the chapter (particularly, what each variable represents) and sorts the models in the chapter by type.

 If there is a * next to a model name, then the model DOES NOT currently work with RStanARM.